ChinaraGuliyeva/audio-transcription/README.md

-An app for transcribing audio to text.
+An app for transcribing audio/video to text.
 Written for educational purposes to learn how to integrate LLMs into the backend.

 The LLM might hallucinate because of the sound quality.
 Working on this.